-4 Tips for Teachers to Manage Anxiety and Worry
+4 Tips for Teachers to Manage Anxiety and Stress

-Teachers especially are facing a huge amount of stress, anxiety, and fear.
-Not only are they navigating the uncharted territory of online distance learning, but they are doing it with little to no training and resources, and in less-than-ideal conditions (such as their own children or loved ones needing also to be taken care of).
-Parents and administrators (and teachers themselves) are pressuring teachers to continue "instruction" at a time when ALL OF US are merely trying to figure out which end is up.
+Teachers are still dealing with a huge amount of stress, anxiety, and fear.
+Not only were teachers tasked with navigating the uncharted territory of online distance learning with little to no training and resources, and in less-than-ideal conditions, they were doing it through their own family and health challenges (such as their own children or loved ones needing also to be taken care of).

 So how do we move through this?
 Here are 4 tips: